-But there are also many types of detox/cleansing methods that we can do to purge ourselves of toxins and lead a healthier life.
+But there are also many types of detox/cleansing methods that we can do to help us live healthier lives.
 We have to be careful, though, because some of the methods are better than others.
 You’re catching my drift with the pineapple thing…

 Let’s talk about some colon cleansing methods to see which one you should or shouldn’t do.
 Even if it’s touted on a television show or featured on a website with an aptly-worded title, practice healthy skepticism.

 Before you pursue any one method of detoxing, check here first because, well…

 You don’t want to be mid-enema and change your mind.

 Types of Colon Cleansing

 This list does not include home remedies that our moms would force us to do, like using castor oil.